Housing

 In Dutchess County, almost 35% of households spend 30% or more of their income on housing – the generally accepted upper limit a household should spend on housing.
 Lower income households are especially likely to be cost burdened.

-What transportation policies, services, and projects can make locations more affirdable?
+What transportation policies, services, and projects can make locations more affordable?

-We can concentrate our transportation investments on how and where transportation access poses a problem across our county, particularly in our most cost-burdened communities (we talk about this under Invest).
-For example, funding a variety of transportation options can help reduce the overall cost burden by lowering transportation costs, expanding access to more housing choices, and providing better access to job and educational opportunities
+We can concentrate our transportation investments where access poses a problem, particularly in our most cost-burdened communities (we talk about this under Invest).
+For example, funding a variety of transportation options can help reduce households’ cost burden by lowering transportation costs, expanding access to more housing choices, and providing better access to jobs and educational opportunities.

-We can also support local land use decisions that provide more housing choices for a mix of incomes and family types.
-We can promote sensible policies at the county and local level, such as smaller lot sizes and zoning that allows for mixed housing types that provide more options for people (we talk more about this under Advocate).
+We can also support local land use decisions that provide housing choices for a variety of incomes and family types.
+We can promote sensible policies at the county and local level, such as smaller lot sizes and zoning that allows for mixed housing types (we talk more about this under Advocate).

 What We Heard